Konrad48/Ligh-Weight-Strava/README.md

 - Go to the [Strava Developers Portal](https://developers.strava.com/docs/getting-started).
 - Create a new application and generate your API credentials.
-- Obtain a `Bearer Token` by authorizing your application via OAuth 2.0 for API access.
+- Obtain initial 'refresh_token' by authorizing your application via OAuth 2.0 for API access.
 Importat, you'll need the following permissions: **read,activity:read,activity:write**

 ---